wildonion/hoopoe/README.md

 > [!TIP]
 > any notification coming from different components or other service actor workers must be done accroding to the following steps:

-- **step0)** a register notif api call can be written to register either a producer or a consumer in the bakcground.
+- **step0)** a register notif api can be written to register either a producer or a consumer in the bakcground.

 - **step1)** producer service actor sends `NotifData` to exchange.